 “We’ve made a few mistakes and we’re still learning; disease was a bit of an issue in the early years because we weren’t properly geared up, and trying to find the time to put in the requisite spraying at the prescribed intervals can be difficult.”

 Bernard says the importance of multiple enterprises was highlighted in 2010, when they had three setbacks in the same year.
-Low alkaloid levels in their poppies substantially reduced returns and grape yields fell by 45 per cent in the wake of bad weather.
+Low alkaloid levels in their poppies substantially reduced returns and grape yields fell by 45% in the wake of bad weather.

 “And after that we had a bushfire through the farm which cost us a lot in terms of agistment and fencing.
 If we had just been sheep, cattle and poppies, we wouldn’t have had enough to get us through.”